openstack/rally/doc/samples/deployments/devstack-lxc-engine-in-existing-servers.rst

         }
     }

-This is very similar to LxcProvider configuration: DummyProvider as sub-provider and DevstackEngine as sub-engine.
+This is very similar to LxcProvider configuration: ExistingServers as sub-provider and DevstackEngine as sub-engine.
 Please note controller's ip isn't known at the moment of configuratoin, so MultihostEngine will replace {contoller_ip} pattern with actual address after first node is deployed.